 After your car is totaled, you might expect your insurance company to pay you what you paid for your car so that you can replace it.
 Unfortunately, you might find their estimate of your car’s fair market value to be very low.
 If that happens, you can try to negotiate for a higher payment.

 Bear in mind that insurance companies are businesses, and their ultimate goal is to make a profit.
 They won’t raise the estimated value of your car just because you think it’s worth more.
 The insurance company will want to see compelling evidence.
-You may have more luck if you work with a car accident lawyer.
+You may have more luck if you work with a Fort Lauderdale car accident lawyer.
 We deal with insurance companies often and can go to bat for you.

-For a free legal consultation, call (954) 525-0050.
+For a free legal consultation, call us.

 Let Your Attorney Negotiate with Insurance

-Call us today for a free consultation by dialing (954) 525-0050.
+Call us today for a free consultation.

 What is a Total Loss?